thiruc21/ARTemis/README.md

         - Set, extend, and manipulate the timer.
         - Send announcements to the teams while they play.
         - Veto the API's decision on who the winner is.
-        - Manipulate the score of each team in a open and transperent manner.
+        - Manipulate the score of each team in a open and transparent manner.
     - Animated UI that feels smooth and clean.
 - Final Version
     - Additiona canvas features: